Yes, on a limited basis.

 , if a member stays outside of their original service area over 9 months

 when the Passport feature is activated, the member can be disenrolled from the Medicare Advantage plan.)

-If you do not have any Medicare Advantage plans in your area that provide a "passport"-like feature, you still are able to travel with your Medicare Advantage plan.
+If you do not have any Medicare Advantage plans in your area that provide a "Passport" or "Concierge" -like feature, you still are able to travel with your Medicare Advantage plan.

-As you may know, any Medicare Advantage plan will provide you with emergency
+As noted, all Medicare Advantage plan will provide you with emergency

 coverage outside of your plan’s service area or as you travel across the